 So you know your cat is pregnant.
-This means she's actually going to have kittens and you need to be there for her for the delivery.
+This means she's actually going to have kittens, and you need to be there for her for the delivery.

-Cats make good mothers and they’re generally very proficient (and alas, prolific) mothers.
+Cats make good mothers and are generally very proficient (and, alas, prolific) mothers.
 Around the world, feral cats deliver kittens with no human help and usually with no problems.

-Many sites will give you lists of items such as towels and nesting boxes to prepare.
+Many sites will give you lists of items, such as towels and nesting boxes, to prepare.
 We'll do that later in the article, but first, let's focus on the real challenges of preparing for kitten delivery.

 Prepare Yourself Mentally

 That's all perfectly normal.
 The mother cat will tear the sacs with her teeth and lick the kittens to help them breathe.
 Each kitten will be followed by a placenta - a red-looking lump of flesh.

-While this article does not deal with a detailed description of the birth process, it's important to keep the above in mind so as to be mentally prepared for the sights and sounds of birth.
+While this article does not deal with a detailed description of the birth process, it's important to keep the above in mind to be mentally prepared for the sights and sounds of birth.

 Prepare for Emergencies

-99% of cat births go on without complications and with no need for human intervention.
-However, you need to be aware of and prepared for the other 1%.
+Approximately 99% of cat births go on without complications and human intervention.
+However, you must be aware of and prepared for the other 1%.

-Prepare your vet.
 Let them know your cat's due date and ask about emergency calls.
 If your vet does not provide an emergency service, have them refer you to the best and nearest emergency animal clinic.

 This one cannot be stressed enough.
-You should always have an emergency fund for your cat's health issues, but even more so before a cat is about to give birth.
+You should always have an emergency fund for your cat's health issues, even more so before a cat is about to give birth.

-Here are the things to have at home
+Here are the things you need to have at home:

 A Nesting Box

 Have a bowl of fresh water and some food available nearby.
-A clean litterbox should be placed in the same room, but far away from the nesting box and from the food and water bowls.
+A clean litterbox should be placed in the same room but far away from the nesting box and the food and water bowls.

 If she doesn't go there, don't worry and leave the box there.
-Limit her access to other potential birthing spots, such as dark closets and drawers, so that she ends up using the nesting box.
+Limit her access to other potential birthing spots, such as dark closets and drawers, so she uses the nesting box.

 In Case You Need to Help the Mother Cat